web-deps/odom/docs/collections.md

 Properties:

-- `append`: indicates that the new nodes should be appended to the existing nodes.
+- `append`: Indicates that the new nodes should be appended to the existing nodes.
-- `extension`: specifies the number of nodes to add to existing nodes when appending or prepending.
+- `extension`: Specifies the number of nodes to add to existing nodes when appending or prepending.
-- `newData`: the data that should be used to create new nodes.
+- `newData`: The data that should be used to create new nodes.
-- prepend: indicates that the new nodes should be prepended to the existing nodes.
+- prepend: Indicates that the new nodes should be prepended to the existing nodes.
-- range: the new range of nodes.
+- range: The new range of nodes.
-- refresh: indicates that the new nodes should be created from the new data gotten from [`getData`](#getdata).
+- refresh: Indicates that the new nodes should be created from the new data gotten from [`getData`](#getdata).

 __Return Value__: